-To find out whether you can cancel your impound account, call your loan servicer.
+Call your loan servicer to find out whether you can cancel your impound account.

-Also, keep in mind that if you don't have an impound account and you fail to pay the taxes or insurance premiums, the servicer might advance amounts to pay for these items, and you'll then have to repay the servicer.
+Also, keep in mind that if you don't have an impound account and fail to pay the taxes or insurance premiums, the servicer might advance amounts to pay for these items.
+You'll then have to repay the servicer.
 If you don't reimburse the servicer, you might face a foreclosure.